X-zhangyang/SelfPIFu--PIFu-for-the-Real-World/README.md

+# SelfPIFu
-# PIFu for the Real World: A Self-supervised Framework to Reconstruct Dressed Human from Single-view Images
+PIFu for the Real World: A Self-supervised Framework to Reconstruct Dressed Human from Single-view Images